zirpo/auto-blogger-repo/memory-bank/activeContext.md

     - Modified `_includes/base.njk` to include a navigation link to the "About" page.
     - Appended new CSS rules to `css/style.css` for header navigation and the "About" page layout.
     - Updated `.eleventyignore` to exclude `Change Request_ BLOG-02.md`.
+- Implemented changes from "Change Request: BLOG-03":
+    - Created `now.md` with content for the "Now" page.
+    - Modified `_includes/base.njk` to include a navigation link to the "Now" page.
+    - Appended new CSS rules to `css/style.css` for generic page content and "last updated" text.
+    - Updated `.eleventyignore` to exclude `Change Request_ BLOG-03.md`.

 ## Next Steps
 - Verify the implemented changes by running the Eleventy development server.